cdijkstra/Blog/_posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines.md

 Since the right environment name is set via the loop, we can also get our desired behavior with required approvals for deployments to prod and possible acc environments.

 ## Conclusion
 The looping syntax `- {% raw %} ${{ each par in parameters.pars }} {% endraw %}` provides a useful twist to pipelines where the amount of code can be minimized.
 Loops are not limited to simple types, we can construct more complicated objects *containing the same properties* and loop over them.
 This can save a tremendous amount of lines of code and is more appealing to read and maintain.
-Keep in mind that the backslashes should be removed from the code examples.